Start with AI

 AI Development Assistance and Deployment Practice

-Clear and structured prompt content is key to effective communication with AI.
-Follow the rules below to help AI understand your intent more accurately:
+Clear and structured prompts are key to effective communication with AI.
+Follow the rules below to help AI understand your intent more accurately.

 Use the total score structure: First state the overall goal, then gradually refine specific requirements, such as "create a responsive blog homepage with navigation, article list and footer."

-Use precise terminology: Employ accurate descriptions in key instructions, such as "implement a blue color scheme flat design using Tailwind CSS."
+Use exact terminology: Use precise descriptions in key instructions, such as "implement a blue color scheme flat design with Tailwind CSS."

-Provide existing examples: By providing existing code or design pattern examples, guide AI to generate content that meets your style.
+Provide existing examples: By providing existing code or design pattern examples, guide AI to generate content compliant with your style.

-Continuously adjust and iterate: Attempt different expressions to organize prompt content for identifying the best results caused by AI.
+Continuously adjust and iterate: Try different expressions to organize prompt content for the best results caused by AI.

 EdgeOne Pages Prompt Content Key Phrases

-To help AI better understand your intent and generate project code that can be smoothly deployed to Pages.
-Mention these words during AI conversation to significantly improve the accuracy and relevance of AI output.
+To help AI better understand your intent and generate project code for smooth deployment to Pages, mentioning these terms during AI dialogue can significantly improve the accuracy and relevance of AI output.

 EdgeOne Pages: Clarify the specified target deployment platform.